DeanLight/spannerlib/tutorials/Introduction.md

 # Parsing JSON document using RgxLog

-Rglog's JsonPath/JsonFullPath ie funcitons allow us to easily parse json documents using path expressions.<br>
+Rgxlog's JsonPath/JsonFullPath ie functions allow us to easily parse json documents using path expressions.<br>
 We will demonstrate how to use the latter.
 Check out the [jsonpath repo](https://github.com/json-path/JsonPath) for more information.

 First, we would like to remove the built-in jsonpath function, to show how we implement it from scratch: